Learning Robust Features for Scatter Removal and Reconstruction in Dynamic ICF X-Ray Tomography: Numerical Experiments

-In this section, we first present the numerical setup in Section~\ref{sec:exp_set}.
-Then the main results and comparisons with baselines are presented in Section~\ref{sec:main_results}.
-Section~\ref{sec:reg_param_effect} explores the effect of the hyperparameters $\lambda_{\text{PISLR}}$ and $\lambda_{\text{SSLR}}$ on the observed features and the accuracy of reconstructed densities.
-Subsequent sections analyze the dependence of the reconstructed densities on different kinds of noise and their scaling.
-In Section~\ref{sec:scatter_effect}, we present the effect of coherent scatter and the order of background scatter on the quality of reconstructed densities.
-Section~\ref{sec:gamma_photon} discusses the density reconstruction accuracy as a function of the scaling of gamma and photon noise.
-These studies are all meant to evaluate the robustness of the proposed feature-based density estimation frameworks.
+This section begins by outlining the numerical setup in Section~\ref{sec:exp_set}.
+The primary results and comparisons with baseline methods are then presented in Section~\ref{sec:main_results}.
+In Section~\ref{sec:reg_param_effect}, we investigate the influence of the regularization parameters $\lambda_{\text{PISLR}}$ and $\lambda_{\text{SSLR}}$ on both the reconstructed density accuracy and the extracted features.
+The subsequent sections examine the dependence of the reconstructed density on different types of noise and their scaling.
+Specifically, Section~\ref{sec:scatter_effect} analyzes the impact of coherent scatter and the order of background scatter on the reconstruction quality.
+Section~\ref{sec:gamma_photon} evaluates reconstruction accuracy under varying levels of gamma and photon noise.
+Collectively, these studies aim to assess the robustness of the proposed feature-based density estimation frameworks.